0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Fortran Framework.md

 ```

 ### 11. Print the results:
-Although the printing of the results is introduced as a separate section, sometimes it is necessary to save the information directly in the files in the same main section of the program.
-If the place of receiving the outputs is chosen intelligently in the program, it can prevent the insufficient virtual memory message from appearing in most cases and increase the speed of the program execution sometimes tens of times.
+While the results' printing is typically designated to a separate section, there are instances when it is imperative to store the data directly into files within the primary segment of the program.
+Strategically selecting the location for output retrieval in the program can avert the occurrence of 'insufficient virtual memory' alerts in a majority of scenarios and, occasionally, amplify the program's execution speed by a significant factor, sometimes even by an order of magnitude.

 ```
 !******************************************************************************************